 For nearly 30 years, vegan mainstay Uptown Veg brought healthy, plant-based fare to East Harlem, and now, the beloved vegan restaurant is expanding with two new locations.
-Last month, the family-owned and -operated business officially opened Uptown Veg II, a new express location specializing in juices, salads, and to-go orders.
+The recently opened Uptown Veg II serves as a new express location specializing in juices, salads, and to-go orders.
 Located less than a mile from its full-service storefront, Uptown Veg II offers outdoor seating and will expand the original menu with vegan brunch offerings.

-Uptown Veg will also make its way to Brooklyn, with a new outpost opening in Bedford-Stuyvesant later this summer.
+On June 10, 2023, Uptown Veg will also make its way to Brooklyn, with a new outpost opening in Bedford-Stuyvesant.
 The new location will offer the same menu as the Uptown Veg flagship so hungry Brooklynites can feast on veggie burger wraps, chicken curry, vegetable stir fry, macaroni and cheese, Philly cheesesteak sandwiches, and more.
 Customers visiting the Brooklyn outpost can also expect an outdoor patio and a selection of vegan wine and beer.

 The borough also has personal significance to Myrick and her dad, co-owner Davie Simmons.
 Not only was Myrick born and raised in Brooklyn, Simmons also attended high school in Bedford-Stuyvesant after his family immigrated to the United States from Georgetown, Guyana.